palash-devworks/ToolRecommeder/README.md

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
 This project uses [Poetry](https://python-poetry.org/) for dependency management.
+All commands to be executed within crew folder.

 1. Install Poetry if you haven't already:
 ```bash